 8) Take lots of pictures right before the shoot.

 Productions always promise to leave spaces as they found them, but what are the chances you can do that without any references?
 I know it’s the last thing you want to think about as you set up a production, but assign somebody on it and get to picture taking!
-You will appreciate this when the homeowner claims a scratch on the wall and you can prove it was there all along.
+You will appreciate this when the location owner claims a scratch on the wall and you can prove it was there all along.

 9) Don’t be lazy – cover surfaces.
 Prepare the space for production.